jizhang/jizhang.github.com/source/_posts/2018-04-07-error-handling-in-restful-api.md

 }
 ```

 This method will reject the promise whenever an error happens.
 Invokers can catch the error and check its `status`.
-Here's an example of MobX and ReactJS:
+Here's an example of combining this approach with MobX and ReactJS:

 ```javascript
 // MobX Store